|Guide||♦||17 Triplogs||Active Topic|

 Great workout w/ views

-From Pine Flat Campgrounds this trail takes off from the north end on the east side of Highway 89A.
-I'd passed on this trail several times in the past.
+Cookstove Trail #143 takes off from the north end of Pine Flat Campgrounds on the east side of Highway 89A.
+I passed on this trail several times in the past.
 I'm sorry I did as this is a great little trail.
-On the west side of the road there's a spring gushing water from a man made thingy-ma-bob/doohicky.
+There's a spring on the west side of the road gushing water from a human-made thingy-ma-bob/doohicky.
 Cars continuously pull over and fill water bottles from the natural spring.
 The trail takes off across Highway 89A from the spring.
-It waste no time in ascending the east wall of Oak Creek Canyon, going up quickly.
+It wastes no time in ascending the east wall of Oak Creek Canyon, going up quickly.
 Scrawny pines densely populate the lower slopes.

-Continuing on, great views come into sight.
-You can see the opposing wall of Oak Creek Canyon and it's multi colored layers.
+Continuing, great views come into sight.
+You can see the opposing wall of Oak Creek Canyon and its multi-colored layers.
 Plus outstanding views straight down the canyon towards Sedona from various elevations.
-If you're debating on hiking this trail or Harding Springs further down the canyon, I recommend this trail in a heartbeat.
+If you're debating hiking this trail or Harding Springs further down the canyon, I recommend this trail in a heartbeat.
 The major drawback on both these trails is the noisy traffic on 89A.
 If you take the popular loop with Harding, check out my HC Rim Trail description.

-I actually hiked down this trail on a loop as my first attempt, then hiked up and down later.
-Campfires below fill the cool spring breezes, which adds a nice setting.
-On the rim I heard woodpeckers in the near distance.
+I hiked down this trail on a loop as my first attempt, then hiked up and down later.
+Campfires below fill the cool spring breezes, which adds a lovely setting.
+On the rim, I heard woodpeckers in the near distance.
 I really enjoyed this hike.
 Sedona continues to inspire me.

-Based the 2018 FS map camping is allowed off trail east of the rim outside the green line.
+Based on the 2018 FS map, camping is allowed off-trail east of the rim outside the green line.
 That said, it's not for newbies or anyone looking for a resort experience.

 At the top of the climb, an outcrop of volcanic basalt provides a lunch stop where you can enjoy the view before heading back down the trail or continuing south along the canyon rim to the Harding Springs Trail for an alternate descent back to the highway.